Decoding Professional Liability Insurance: Why It Matters

 For example, let’s consider this scenario involving a claim made against a law firm:

-In this example, the insured law firm provided legal services in a matter involving a commercial loan.
+In this example, the insured law firm provided legal services involving a commercial loan.
 The loan was intended to be non-recourse, which means the client could not be held personally liable if they defaulted.
 However, the loan defaulted, and the note was sold to another lender.

 The new lender sued the client.
 An issue over the translation of the loan contract, which the law firm drafted, came up in court, and the court determined the contract was unambiguous and that the law firm had made an error.